devByByron/Introduction-to-Artificial-Intelligence-AI-/README.md

 **Marketing**
 - Used for targeted ads and campaigns, using algorithms similar to those in music or video streaming platforms.

+**Core Concepts of Cognitive Computing**

+- Mimics human thinking, reasoning, and problem-solving.

+- Builds intelligent systems that can adapt and understand user needs.

+- Helps machines anticipate questions and provide meaningful insights.

+**Key Elements of Cognitive Computing:**

+**Perception:** Gathers and interprets data to understand the environment.
+(Gathering data) **Learning:** Uses machine learning to find patterns and extract useful information from data.
+**Reasoning** Making accurate predictions and decisions based on the analysed data.

+**Applications and Benefits**

+- Enhances decision-making by analyzing large datasets.
+- Automates repetitive tasks, improving efficiency.
+- Widely used in healthcare, finance, and customer service.
+- Real-world examples: IBM Watson, Amazon Alexa.

 ## 📎 Resources & Links